 Our Fall session starts September 14, 2021

 We are a mixed gender/age/experience league with kids from 8 to 20 playing and practicing together.
-Instruction is provided by a combination of certified coaches, parents as well as some of our older players who instruct on skill days and play on game days.
-The programs aim to ensure that the participants have fun, stay active, play at the level they want, and ideally stay in the sport for many years to come.
+Instruction is provided by a combination of certified coaches, parents, past junior members as well as some of our older players who instruct on skill days and play on game days.
+The program aims to ensure that the participants have fun, stay active, play at the level they want, and ideally stay in the sport for many years to come.

 We offer two programs for youth to participate in.
 Our Tuesday / Thursday program is for youth aged 11 and older.
 This program provides instruction and coaching for curlers from the first-time curler up to the competitive athlete looking to compete at regional and provincial events.
 Our Saturday program is targeted towards 8-10 year old who are either new to the game or who have experience and want to improve their game.
 Lighter rocks will be available to use.
 Older youth who are unable to attend the Tuesday / Thursday program may also join the Saturday program and will have use of regular sized rocks.